 The advent of modern histology

-The idea that organs were composed of tissues wasn’t truly understood until the late 1700s, when Marie-François Xavier Bichat introduced the term “tissue” to the medical lexicon and proposed that a tissue within an organ may be impaired without the entire organ failing.3 He worked mostly by dissecting corpses, though he was steadfast in refusing to use a microscope, as he thought that the tool’s imperfections up to that point made it no better than chemical tests and the naked eye.3,4 However, around that time, J.J.
+The idea that organs were composed of tissues wasn’t truly understood until the late 1700s when Marie-François Xavier Bichat introduced the term “tissue” to the medical lexicon and proposed that tissue within an organ may be impaired without the entire organ failing.3 He worked mostly by dissecting corpses, though he was steadfast in refusing to use a microscope, as he thought that the tool’s imperfections up to that point made it no better than chemical tests and the naked eye.3,4 However, around that time, J.J.
 Lister resolved to solve the inadequacies of the microscope by correcting its main issues: color fringes caused by chromatic aberrations and poor image quality caused by spherical aberrations and coma.
 His findings were only presented in 1830, though he had used his new microscope to perform histology long before that.
-Eventually, this lead to the production of better microscopes throughout England and other countries, including Germany, which used them to fully establish the field of pathological medicine in the 1850s.5 Other advances made it easier for scientists to perform histological analysis, including permanent mounting in Canada balsam—perfected in 1851—and tissue fixation, which made it possible for scientists to interchangeably analyze samples without the specimen degrading.4
+Eventually, this led to the production of better microscopes throughout England and other countries, including Germany, which used them to fully establish the field of pathological medicine in the 1850s.5 Other advances made it easier for scientists to perform histological analysis, including permanent mounting in Canada balsam—perfected in 1851—and tissue fixation, which made it possible for scientists to interchangeably analyze samples without the specimen degrading.4

 Development of staining techniques